 Install NeoCodeium for AI-Powered code completions

-Add NeoCodeium to lazy.nvim:
+Add NeoCodeium to ~/.config/nvim/init.lua

 require("lazy").setup({